MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

-# Summary of Codes for HSI Reconstruction
+# Summary of Codes for CASSI Reconstruction

 ## Environment
 Python 3.6.2<br/>